 Many employers believe that browsing on social media during work hours is distracting.
 It requires time to refocus and make up for loss of productivity and mood shifts.
+Surely you can’t help but resist the urge to check your phone when you want to see if anyone commented on your new Facebook post, or check on your new Instagram followers you just acquired through Upleap?

 A reasonable argument would be, so is the dog in the cubicle next to me.
 So is the coworker “om’ing” in the open-concept creative space.
 So is the game of ping-pong across the room.
 And so is the barrage of texts my boss sends throughout the day.